pivotal-cf/pivotal-ui/CONTRIBUTING.md

 You'll need to have these tools installed if you haven't got them in your system already, but many of them are preinstalled on a Pivotal dev box.

+(Run all of these commands from the project root)

 ruby 2.1.2

 bundle